How to back out of an accepted home purchase offer

 A standard real estate contract typically comes with a number of contingencies — these are the conditions that need to be met in order for you to move forward with a home purchase.
 This includes a mutual agreement of specific tasks that have to be completed within a certain time frame.

 Let’s say a home inspection report comes back and there are costly issues, such as a damaged roof that needs to be replaced or cracks in the foundation.
-With a home inspection contingency in place, you can walk away from the deal, especially if the seller refuses to fix the problem or offer credits to offset the costs.
+With a home inspection contingency in place, you can walk away from the deal, especially if the seller refuses to fix the problem or offer credits to offset the closing costs.
 The financing contingency is another important safeguard.
 It gives you an out if your lender doesn’t pull through with a loan approval.

 Pay careful attention to the contingency deadlines outlined in the agreement.
 For example, you might be required to complete a home inspection (and ask for repairs/credits) within seven to 14 days after the contract is assigned.
 A financing contingency might need to be met within 30 days to get final loan approval.
-If you need more time to complete a contingency task, your real estate agent will likely need to file a contract addendum that the seller must approve to get an extension.
+If you need more time to complete a contingency task, your real estate agent will likely need to file a contract addendum that the seller must approve to get your extension.

 Backing out of an accepted offer without a contingency